McGill-ECSE321-Winter2019/ecse321-group-project-12/README.md

 # ECSE321 Project Group 12

 Team Members:

+CTO: Ishraq Hossain

+Gorkem Yalcinoz

+Sameen Mahtab

+Mahin Anwar

-Gorkem Yalcinoz, Ishraq Hossain, Sameen Mahtab, Mahin Anwar, Mostafa Abdelwahab
+Mostafa Abdelwahab

 _This README.md is a fillable template for the project submissions.
 Use the table provided below to document the hours and the responsibilities of team members individually.
 Create a separate table for each deliverable.
 Remove this comment before the first submission._